CNC (Cellulose Nanocrystals) or NCC (Nanocrystalline Cellulose)

 The price depends on the quantity.
 For more information on product specification and price, please check the price.

-We are glad to provide FREE CNC sample (3 gram, dry based weight, 1-8% solids slurry, prepared by sulfuric acid hydrolysis) to universities and research institutes for preliminary research.
-The customer is responsible for the shipping cost.
+We are glad to provide FREE CNC sample (CNC-Slurry, 3 gram, dry based weight, 1-8% solids slurry, prepared by sulfuric acid hydrolysis) to universities and research institutes for preliminary research.
+Customer is responsible for the shipping cost and customs clearance.

 The free sample is NOT available for commercial reselling.